+So, the magazine grew in popularity both with poets and readers: after the seventh issue Jenny Roberts, who had adopted two small children left us, but not before she’d helped us to recognise the excellent new poetry being written by women.
+Women poets continue to be strongly represented in The Rialto.
 In 1996 John Wakeman left the magazine and the country.
-His wife Hilary, one of the first women to be ordained in the Church of England, became minister for three Church of Ireland parishes in West Cork.
-John was quiet for a bit, then started his poetry magazine The Shop: the address is, Skeagh, Schull, West Cork, Eire.
+His wife, one of the first women to be ordained in the Anglican Community, became minister for three Church of Ireland parishes in West Cork.
+John was quiet for a bit, then started The SHOp, a magazine which he and Hilary ran until the end of 2015.